Baaghi 3 Movie Review: Tiger Shroff's Loud Roar Gets Drowned In This Passable Film

 Continuing their family's tradition of serving the police force, Vikram dons the khaki uniform.
 With the help of Ronnie's brawn and brain, he soon becomes the most decorated cop in Agra.

-However, things take a dangerous turn when Ronnie goes on an assignment to Syria and ends up getting kidnapped by a militant group that rules that nation.
+However, things take a dangerous turn when Vikram goes on an assignment to Syria and ends up getting kidnapped by a militant group that rules that nation.

 It's time for our 'Baaghi' Ronnie to unleash his one-man army and wage a war to bring back his brother safely home.